goat-community/goat-docs/docs/toolbox/geoanalysis/origin_destination.md

 sidebar_position: 4
 ---

-import thematicIcon from "/img/general/interface_overview/thematic_icon.webp"
+import thematicIcon from "/img/indicators/join/toolbox.webp"

 # Origin Destination

-**Origin-Destination** analysis is a fundamental tool used in various fields such as transport planning and urban planning to study **movement or flow** between different locations within a **defined area**.
+The **Origin-Destination** analysis is a fundamental tool used in various fields such as transport planning and urban planning to study **movements or flows between different locations** within a defined area.

 ## 1. Explanation

-Origin-destination is a tool for studying **movement patterns between locations**, providing insights into the **spatial interactions**.
-This analytical approach focuses on identifying the **starting points (origins)** and **end points (destinations)** of movements that may involve people, goods or vehicles.
-Such analysis is essential for understanding how and why movement occurs in different contexts, and assists in the assessment and planning of transport networks and urban infrastructure.
-It supports more informed decision-making by highlighting patterns and trends in spatial interactions, which can help improve the efficiency and sustainability of transport systems and urban layouts.
+The Origin-Destination (OD) tool is suited for studying **movement patterns between locations**, such as commuter flows, providing insights into the spatial interactions.
+This analytical process thereby visualizes the relationships between **starting points (origins)** and **end points (destinations)** by **connecting them with a straight line**.

+Such analyses are helpful for understanding how and why movement occurs in different contexts, and assists in the assessment and planning of transport networks and urban infrastructure.
+It supports data-driven decision-making by **highlighting patterns and trends in spatial interactions**, which can help improve the efficiency and sustainability of transport systems and urban layouts.

+The example below shows an *Input Table (Matrix Layer)* and the resulting *Origin-Destination Lines* based on the *Zipcode Areas (Geometry Layer)*.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>
   <img src={require('/img/geoanalysis/origin_destination/od_example.png').default} alt="polygon_aggregation" style={{ maxHeight: "600px", maxWidth: "800px", objectFit: "cover"}}/>
 </div>

+<span style={{color: "#FF0000"}}>TODO: Adjust colors (use grey instead of black texts), currently it's hard to read in the dark mode.
+Heading "Origin Destination" can be removed.
+Can't find original file.</span>

 ## 2. Example use cases

-- Examine the residential areas (origin) and business districts (destinations) of commuters identifying busy routes and times of day.
+- Visualising the commuter flows between residential areas (origins) and workplaces (destinations).
-- Where do most passengers start and end their public transport journeys?
+- Assessing the public transport passenger flows between different stations.
-- Examine the people flow from home areas to shopping locations.
+- Analysing the flow of people from residential areas (origins)  to shopping locations (destinations).

-## 3. How to use the function?
+## 3. How to use the tool?

 ### Step-by-step guideline